 For lovers of all things French, the French Language Hub is open to the Whangaparaoa community for:

-For all the students involved in adult French classes, there is a free weekly discussion group currently being held on Mondays at 10:30 for the beginners and on Tuesdays at 11:00 for intermediate level students.
+Free Discussion Groups For all the students involved in adult French classes, there is a free weekly discussion group currently being held on Fridays at 8.40am.

 Film: Les Choristes

 Set in the mid-twentieth century, principal M Rachin, an egotistical disciplinarian, runs a boarding school for troubled boys located in the French countryside.
 His approach does not seem to be working as the boys as a collective are an unruly bunch.
 The arrival to the school of the new supervisor, M. Clément Mathieu, a middle-aged man who is grasping at finding his place in life after a series of failed endeavors butts heads with Rachin and tries a new approach of trying to match the discipline to the crime with the boys.